Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Quantum tensor network methods

 The variational circuit is built iteratively increasing in circuit depth, with construction of the circuit halting when the $\mathcal{C}<\varepsilon_C$.
 We begin with an ansatz consisting of a single-qubit rotation on each qubit and optimize the parameters for the cost function.
 If the tolerance isn't achieved, we construct a new set of candidate circuits from the previous one by appending a single entangling gate, with the candidates distinguished by the particular entangling gate and the pair of qubits it connects.
 We parametrize the entangling gate as the general SO(4) gate whose circuit ansatz is shown in Fig.~\ref{fig:SO4}~(a)~\cite{vatan2004optimal}.
 Each of the candidate circuits is optimized with respect to the cost function and their final cost functions recorded.
 If any gate meets the cost function tolerance that circuit is selected as the unitary embedding, otherwise the $h$ lowest cost function gates form the starting point for a new set of candidate gates, where $h$ is a user-defined parameter.
 As before, the candidate gates are constructed by adding a single entangling gate, and the optimization procedure is repeated until convergence.
 An example of this step by step construction is provided in \cref{fig:SO4} (b).
 This process identifies short-length unitary embeddings of MPS tensors without being overly sensitive to noise resulting from DMRG optimization, and can be readily adapted to include restrictions on gate sets, hardware topology, noise, or other NISQ-relevant device characteristics.
 We note here that there is potentially a wide variety of other approaches that could be applicable to this variational compilation problem.
 Nonetheless, in practice, we find that our approach towards the variational compilation of the tensors does provide constant factor improvements over exact compilation methods, as is discussed further in \cref{sec:results}.
+For the purposes of this comparison, we utilize the native compilation tool available through the Qiskit library to obtain the exact compilation of the isometric matrices~\cite{Qiskit}.
+Note that the cost to exactly compile the isometry increases exponentially with the bond-dimension making it impractical to implement for large bond-dimension MPS.